atmirr/td-coding-challenge/README.md

 ### `yarn workspace client test`

-Run all of our unit test.
+Run all of our unit tests.